buanet/ioBroker.docker/src/README_docker_hub_buanet.md

 * `LANG` (optional, default: de_DE.UTF&#x2011;8) The following locales are pre-generated: de_DE.UTF-8, en_US.UTF-8
 * `LANGUAGE` (optional, default: de_DE:de) The following locales are pre-generated: de_DE:de, en_US:en
 * `LC_ALL` (optional, default: de_DE.UTF-8) The following locales are pre-generated: de_DE.UTF-8, en_US.UTF-8
-* `PACKAGES` (optional) Installs additional linux packages to your container, packages should be seperated by whitespace like this: "package1 package2 package3".
+* `PACKAGES` (optional) Installs additional linux packages to your container, packages should be separated by whitespace like this: "package1 package2 package3".
 * `SETGID` (optional, default: 1000) In some cases it might be useful to specify the gid of the containers iobroker user to match an existing group on the docker host
 * `SETUID` (optional, default: 1000) In some cases it might be useful to specify the uid of the containers iobroker user to match an existing user on the docker host
-* `TZ` (optional, default: Europe/Berlin) Specifys the timeszone
+* `TZ` (optional, default: Europe/Berlin) Specifies the time zone
 * `USBDEVICES` (optional) Sets relevant permissions on mounted devices like "/dev/ttyACM0".
 For more than one device separate with ";".

 ## Notes about Docker networks

 The examples above are dealing with the Docker default bridge network.
 In general there are [some reasons](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) why it might be the better choice to use a user-defined bridge network.

-Using a Docker bridge network works fine for taking a first look and with most of the ioBroker adapters (if you dont forget to redirect the ports your adapers use).<br>
+Using a Docker bridge network works fine for taking a first look and with most of the ioBroker adapters (if you don't forget to redirect the ports your adapters use).<br>
 But some ioBroker adapters are using techniques like [Multicast](https://en.wikipedia.org/wiki/Multicast) or [Broadcast](https://en.wikipedia.org/wiki/Broadcasting_(networking)) for automatic detection of IoT devices<br>
 In this case it may be useful to switch to [host](https://docs.docker.com/network/host/) or [MACVLAN](https://docs.docker.com/network/macvlan/) network.